go-gitea/gitea/docs/content/doc/developers/guidelines-backend.md

   - `modules/setting`: Store all system configurations read from ini files and has been referenced by everywhere.
 But they should be used as function parameters when possible.
   - `modules/git`: Package to interactive with `Git` command line or Gogit package.
 - `public`: Compiled frontend files (javascript, images, css, etc.)
 - `routers`: Handling of server requests.
-As it uses other Gitea packages to serve the request, other packages (models, modules or services) shall not depend on routers.
+As it uses other Gitea packages to serve the request, other packages (models, modules or services) must not depend on routers.
   - `routers/api` Contains routers for `/api/v1` aims to handle RESTful API requests.
   - `routers/install` Could only respond when system is in INSTALL mode (INSTALL_LOCK=false).
   - `routers/private` will only be invoked by internal sub commands, especially `serv` and `hooks`.